Skip to content

 Capability, method, practice, plan, run, logbook.

 • ExecutorShape.
-(Recipe BC, phase 6k closed v1 StrEnum) Declares which executor kinds may implement a Capability: METHOD (heavyweight science executor producing datasets via Plan → Run) or PROCEDURE (lightweight ceremony executor without datasets, ISA-106 atoms).
+(Recipe BC, closed v1 StrEnum) Declares which executor kinds may implement a Capability: METHOD (heavyweight science executor producing datasets via Plan → Run) or PROCEDURE (lightweight ceremony executor without datasets, ISA-106 atoms).
 One Capability may declare both shapes.

 • Practice.
 A Method bound to a site or set of Families.